 About a year after her treatment ended, Chris explained that she just wasn’t feeling like herself.
 She lacked the appetite for foods and activities she used to enjoy.
 Blood work revealed that her cancer was back.

-Guided by gynecologic oncologist Dr. Erin Medlin and the team at the Cancer Institute, Chris completed another six rounds of chemotherapy, followed by an oral PARP inhibitor to help keep her cancer at bay.
+Guided by her gynecologic oncologist and the team at the Cancer Institute, Chris completed another six rounds of chemotherapy, followed by an oral PARP inhibitor to help keep her cancer at bay.

 Genetic Testing Reveals BRCA Gene Mutation